Blog

 Last updated

-Apart from that, you would want to create certain sections in the community to host a specific type of content or resources.
-For the sake of simplicity let's call these member groups and sections of the community spaces.
+Beyond member groups, you'll want to create sections in your community to host specific types of content or resources.
+For simplicity, let's call these member groups and content sections "spaces."

 White Rabbit - location spaces